ogunasekara/Home-Service-Robot/README.md

 The final RTAB-Map database file can be downloaded [here](https://drive.google.com/file/d/1TbcifvqDBU_A6sHIB885Yt0Qa8up-NWR/view).

 Another method for mapping is [gmapping](http://wiki.ros.org/gmapping).
-I did not use gmapping for this project as I was able to generate a more better and more optimized map (in regards to loop closures) utilizing RTAB-Map.
+I did not use gmapping for this project as I was able to generate a more accurate and more optimized map (in regards to loop closures) utilizing RTAB-Map.

 ## Localization